Thursday, January 6, 2022

 I have done this recipe with round roast steaks and stew meat, which both come out soft and juicy.
 Eye of Round steaks work as well, but that cut has less marbling and doesn’t fall apart the same; the flavor is still there though.
 Honestly, I usually shop for a sale cut at the grocery store and that’s what we’re having.

-IP Round Roast Steaks in Gravy
+IP (or Slow Cooker) Round Roast Steaks in Gravy

 4-6 slices round roast (1 ½ lbs stew meat)